ChappieZ50/rix-visitors/README.md

 #### Requires knowledge of php software while integrating.
 #### I will make improvements on the project unless it is busy.

+You can take ipdata api key on this address https://ipdata.co/sign-up.html .
+You need add api key to Config/definitions.php.

 # TR

 ## Linux için Kurulum